Debra H. Lambert

-Debra Hembree Lambert is an American lawyer who has served as the chief justice of the Kentucky Supreme Court since 2025; serving concurrently as a justice since 2019.
+Debra Hembree Lambert (born 1961 or 1962) is an American lawyer who has served as the chief justice of the Kentucky Supreme Court since 2025; serving concurrently as a justice since 2019.
 She previously served as a judge of the Kentucky Court of Appeals from 2015 to 2018.

 Education

 Lambert received her bachelor's degree from Eastern Kentucky University in 1983 and her Juris Doctor from the University of Kentucky College of Law in 1989.

 Career

 Lambert practiced law in Mount Vernon, Kentucky.
 During that time, she also served as an assistant commonwealth's attorney and city attorney for the City of Mount Vernon.

 State judicial career

 In 1999, then-Governor Paul E. Patton appointed her to serve as circuit judge of the Family Court Division in the 28th Judicial Circuit.
 In 2007, Judge Lambert resumed her private practice of law in Mount Vernon until her election to the Court of Appeals in 2014.